-COUNCIL BILL NO. 0-19-54 ENACTMENT NO. SPONSORED BY: Isaac Benton, Patrick Davis, Brad Winter 1 ORDINANCE 2 AMENDING THE MUNICIPAL ELECTIONS ORDINANCE TO IMPLEMENT 3 RANKED CHOICE VOTING WHEREAS, the City of Albuquerque City Charter includes an election 4 5 provision requiring elected office holders to receive at least 50% of the total 6 number of votes cast for their respective office in order to be elected, stating: 7 "Those persons who are candidates for Mayor or Councillor and receive the largest number of votes cast for the office in question 8 9 are elected, provided the number of votes equals or exceeds 50% of the total number of votes cast for the office;" and 10 Bracketed/Strikethrough Material] - Deletion 11 WHEREAS, at present, if no candidate for office meets the 50% threshold Bracketed/Underscored Material] - New 12 required by the Charter, a runoff election must be held within 45 days where 13 the two candidates with the highest number of votes cast are placed on the 14 ballot: and 15 WHEREAS, since the runoff provisions have been in place, the City has 16 been required to hold two runoff elections, including a runoff election in 2013 17 for Council District 7 (which resulted in a city-wide election in order to also 18 accommodate a ballot initiative), and a Mayoral runoff election in 2017, which 19 cost the City \$667,045 and \$840,890 respectively (\$1,507,935 combined); and 20 WHEREAS, in contrast to the City's current post-election runoff system, a 21 ranked choice voting system is an electoral system in which voters rank 22 candidates by preference on their ballots.
-If a candidate wins a majority of 23 first-preference votes, he or she is declared the winner.
-If no candidate wins a 24 majority of first-preference votes, the candidate with the fewest firstthose ballots.
+SDONSODED BV: Isaac Bonton Patrick Davie Brac Winter ORDINANCE Amending The Municipal Elections Ordinance To Implement Ranked Choice Voting (Benton, Davis, Winter) WHEREAS, the City of Albuquerque City Charter includes an election provision requiring elected office holders to receive at least 50% of the total number of votes cast for their respective office in order to be elected, stating: "Those persons who are candidates for Mayor or Councillor and receive the largest number of votes cast for the office in question are elected, provided the number of votes equals or exceeds 50% of the total number of votes cast for the office;" and WHEREAS, at present, if no candidate for office meets the 50% threshold required by the Charter, a runoff election must be held within 45 days where the two candidates with the highest number of votes cast are placed on the ballot; and WHEREAS, since the runoff provisions have been in place, the City has been required to hold two runoff elections, including a runoff election in 2013 for Council District 7 (which resulted in a city-wide election in order to also accommodate a ballot initiative), and a Mayoral runoff election in 2017, which cost the City \$667,045 and \$840,890 respectively (\$1,507,935 combined); and WHEREAS, in contrast to the City's current post-election runoff system, a ranked choice voting system is an electoral system in which voters rank candidates by preference on their ballots.
+If a candidate wins a majority of first-preference votes, he or she is declared the winner.
+If no candidate wins a majority of first-preference votes, the candidate with the fewest first-preference votes is eliminated.
+First-preference votes cast for the failed candidate are eliminated, lifting the second-preference choices indicated on those ballots.
 A new tally is conducted to determine whether any candidate has won a majority of the adjusted votes.
 The process is repeated until a candidate wins an outright majority.
-This system is sometimes referred to as an instant runoff voting system; and
+This system is sometimes referred to as an instant runoff voting system; and WHEREAS, A ranked choice voting system which is also commonly referred to as an "instant runoff" would help eliminate costly separate runoff elections in the City, would help minimize administrative and staffing burdens, would be more respectful of the time and resources of City voters, and would also be consistent with the City Charter's 50% requirement.
+BE IT ORDAINED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE: